CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 #### Part 2

 In this section you can choose to disable the module on either **Mobiles** or **Mobiles and Tablets** which leads us to the next two settings.
 The next two options allow you to define the width of each of these types of devices which will act as the trigger to disable the module.
-The default settings will be sufficient in most situations. *\[Figure-25b\]*
+The default settings will be sufficient in most situations.
+The last option in this section will move the tabs to the bottom of the page on smaller screens and is triggered by the **Tablet Width** chosen earlier. *\[Figure-25b\]*

 ![Figure-25b](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-tabs-mod-config-general2.png "Figure-25b"){.coalaweb-docs}